-- Produce annual report on the state of congestion within the H-GAC planning area. - Revise CMP monitoring network to reflect roadway classification changes and new roadway development, as needed. - Continue to monitor and evaluate transportation system management (TSM) and transportation demand management (TDM) solution effectiveness as they relate to congestion mitigation, air quality benefits, and safety. - Prepare a regional congestion management plan, including goals to reduce vehicle miles of travel during peak commuting periods and improvements to job accessibility. - Prepare corridor-based congestion management analyses to evaluate the applicability of regional mitigation strategies and identify key congestion hotspots. - A consultant will be utilized to review congestion management analyses prepared by sponsors for other roadway capacity projects (TPF).
+- Produce annual report on the state of congestion within the H-GAC planning area. - Revise CMP monitoring network to reflect roadway classification changes and new roadway development, as needed. - Continue to monitor and evaluate transportation system management (TSM) and transportation demand management (TDM) solution effectiveness as they relate to congestion mitigation, air quality benefits, and safety. - Prepare a regional congestion management plan, including goals to reduce vehicle

+- miles of travel during peak commuting periods and improvements to job accessibility. - Prepare corridor-based congestion management analyses to evaluate the applicability of regional mitigation strategies and identify key congestion hotspots. - Update the City of Pearland and Brazoria Counties Traffic Management Plan (TMP) which will incorporate current traffic mobility constraints, future mobility needs and assessment intersection capacities and deficiencies for the City residents in Brazoria, Fort Bend, and Harris counties. - A consultant will be utilized to review congestion management analyses prepared by sponsors for other roadway capacity projects.